 I'm also a writer and workshop facilitator based in London.
-I've hosted educational sessions, talks, and zine related events and displays with Tate, The Barbican, Camden Arts Centre,and University of the Arts London.
+I've hosted workshops, talks, and zine related events and displays with Tate, The Barbican, Camden Arts Centre, British Library, and University of the Arts London.

 Invite me to host a workshop/talk/event with you!

-I began making zines in 1999 inspired by riot grrrl and queerxcore movements as a way to find and create my own communities.
+I began making zines in 1999 inspired by riot grrrl and queerxcore scenes as a way to find and create my own communities.
 I think I'm always looking for those communities.
-My zines and comics explore mental health,fat bodies, class, uk queer punk scenes, pop culture, and Bruce Springsteen.
-Reading and making zines have connected me to so many people and they saved my life in a very real and tangible way.
+My zines and comics are about mental health, fat bodies, class, uk queer punk scenes, pop culture, fandom, and Bruce Springsteen.
+Reading and making zines has connected me to so many people and they saved my life in a very real and tangible way.

 My zines are diy both in the sense of how and I why I make them.
 First of all my zines are cheap.
 All my zines are non profit and are sold to cover the price of printing more zines.
 My zines are also diy in that they are made using basic materials and super limited skills.
 I use simple cut and paste collage and text with basic line drawings and then photocopy everything in black and white for cheap.